-The first building on site was a sawmill constructed on the banks of Dora Creek in 1895.
-After some delay, Bethel Hall, the girls dormitory and a second building nearby with classrooms, boys dormitory and a kitchen, were completed sufficiently for classes to commence.
+BuildingsA sawmill constructed on the banks of Dora Creek in 1895 was the first building on the Avondale Estate in Cooranbong.
+After some delay, Bethel Hall, a women’s residence and a second building nearby with classrooms, a men’s residence and a kitchen, were sufficiently completed for classes to begin.

-Haskell Hall, a two storey boys dormitory (first called Herman Hall), was completed in the summer of 1897/98 and the Avondale Church building, at the entrance to the campus dedicated debt free in 1897.
+Haskell Hall, a two-storey men’s residence (first called Herman Hall), was completed in the summer of 1897/98 and the Avondale Church building, at the entrance to the estate, dedicated debt free in 1897.

-In late 1899 the Avondale Health Retreat was built near the church to provide medical support for the community and practical experience for the first year nurses in training.
+In late 1899 the Avondale Health Retreat was built near the church to provide medical support for the community and practical experience for first-year nurses in training.
 The Sanitarium Health Food factory was established on the old sawmill site.
-After an enrolment surge to 205, in 1905, Preston Hall was built, joining Bethel Hall to the second building.
+After enrolment increased to 205, in 1905, Preston Hall was built, joining Bethel Hall to the second building.
 The business office was completed by 1910.

-A manual arts building and The Laurel’s, a domestic science centre, were completed during 1925 thus marking the end of the period of timber buildings.
-The first brick structure was the music building completed that same year, costing $1000.
-Then came the Depression when little changed.
-During war time, the science building was completed.
-Later the chapel was enlarged, the front became the back and the sound shell was added.
-Andre Hall, a new girls dormitory was completed in 1952 and the Auditorium, the large multi-purpose centre, was completed in time for graduation in 1953.
-Then came The White Building, an administrative, classroom and library block, which was completed in 1960.
-Haskell Hall was demolished and Watson Hall was completed in 1964.
-Then in 1985 the College church family which had been meeting on campus in the chapel or the auditorium met for the first time in its own church building.
+A manual arts building and The Laurels, a domestic science centre, were completed in 1925 and marked the end of the construction of timber buildings.
+The first brick building, Music Hall, cost $1000 to build that same year.
+Then came the Depression.
+Little changed on the estate save for construction of the Science Building in 1937.
+Later, College Hall was enlarged, the front became the back and a sound shell was added.
+Andre Hall, a new women’s residence, was completed in 1952 and the Auditorium, a large multi-purpose centre, was completed in time for graduation in 1953.
+Then came the Ellen G White Memorial Building, an administrative, classroom and library block completed in 1960.
+Men’s residence Watson Hall replaced Haskell Hall in 1964.
+Construction of the Education Building, then the new home of what is now Avondale School, finished a year later in 1965.